-Jennifer Wriggins directs the Certificate in Information Privacy Law program at Maine Law, as well as the dual and joint degree programs.
+Jennifer Wriggins co-directs the Information Privacy Law program at Maine Law.

 Professor Wriggins is a nationally recognized scholar whose work focuses on torts, insurance, health law, and family law, with a frequent focus on race and gender.
 She set the tone for her research with her first published article, Rape, Racism and the Law (Harvard Women’s Law Journal, 1983), which has been reprinted in abridged form many times during the past 30 years.
 Many of her other articles are frequently cited and excerpted in books.
 Her recent publications have focused on federal flood insurance and climate change as well as race, racism, and personal injury damages.

 Professor Wriggins is the author of The Measure of Injury: Race, Gender, and Tort Law (NYU Press 2010, co-authored with Professor Martha Chamallas of Ohio State University).
 Her research was cited in Hernandez-Adams v.
 Kimpson, a 2015 New York watershed case involving a Hispanic child which held that it was unconstitutional to use race-based tables to determine damages in a lead poisoning case.
 She graduated magna cum laude with distinction in philosophy from Yale College and graduated cum laude from Harvard Law School.
 Upon receiving her J.D., Professor Wriggins served as Clerk to Hon.
 Edward T. Gignoux, U.S. District Judge in Portland, Maine.
 Prior to joining the faculty of Maine Law, she was a partner at Pressman, Kruskal & Wriggins in Cambridge, Massachusetts; served as an Assistant Attorney General in the Massachusetts Attorney General’s office; and was in private practice in Maine.